Skip to content

 • Specific supporting documents and details include:

-• A certificate of tax residency from the Foreign Revenue Authority or a letter from the same that indicates that the taxpayer is regarded as tax resident in that country
+• A certificate of tax residency from the Foreign Revenue Authority or a letter from the same that indicates that the taxpayer is regarded as a tax resident in that country

-• Details of any property still available in South Africa and the purpose of such property i.e., rental property, holiday house
+• Details of any property still available in South Africa, and the purpose of such property, i.e. rental property, holiday house

 • Details of all business interests remaining in South Africa, including employment or investments

-• Details of immediate family members who remain in South Africa and why
+• Details of immediate family members who remain in South Africa, and why

-• Details of social interests for example, gym contracts, church membership, recreational clubs and the location of personal belongings
+• Details of social interests, for example, gym contracts, church membership, recreational clubs and the location of personal belongings

 • Details of all return visits to South Africa – nature, reason, and frequency